 Before you get to the pattern, you may have a few questions.
 So, let’s dive into some information to answer the FAQ’s.

 How long does it take to crochet a granny square blanket?

-How many skeins of yarn do you need for a granny square blanket?
+How much yarn do you need for a granny square blanket?

-For a throw blanket, you will need approximately 49 oz of bulky yarn to crochet a throw blanket.
+You will need approximately 49 oz of bulky yarn to crochet a throw blanket.
 That is a total of 13 skeins of 4.4 oz Hue & Me yarn.
 Obviously, if you are using a different yarn brand and/or thickness, that amount will vary.